Abhi13027/interview-questions-javascript/README.md

 18. ### What is a Callback Function?

 A callback function is a function which is passed as an argument to another function which can be called back later sometime.
-The callback functions are generally used in `asynchronous` programming where one function has to wait for the other function to finish.
+The callback functions are generally used in `asynchronous` programming where one we need to do continue code execution.

 ```js
 function greet(name, cb) {